 With the BoE base rate at 0.1%, people think there is only one way for it to go and that is upwards.
 So, if you fix your rate you won’t be affected if the BoE base rate rises.

 However, they have recently asked banks how they would cope if the base rate dropped to zero or even a negative percentage, so that scenario can’t be ruled out.
 The European base rate, set by the European Central Bank, is currently 0%.

-The question you need to ask is how long do you want your first mortgage deal to be?
+The question you need to ask is how long do you want your first time buyer mortgage deal to be?
 The main choices are 2, 3, 5, 7 or 10 years.
 The rates tend to get higher the longer the mortgage.

 Table 2 shows the average rates for various 75% LTV mortgages.
 These examples are fixed rate and again, you can see rates have gone up since earlier this year.